Five Things You Should Know about Herpes

 2. Any skin-to-skin contact can pass on herpes

-Herpes is passed through direct skin-to-skin contact with the infected area such as kissing, oral sex, genital-to-genital rubbing, vaginal, and anal sex.
-It’s a good idea not to share towels and sex toys that make direct contact with anal and genital skin during an outbreak, but we stress even this risk is not well-documented and thought to be an unlikely means of transmission.
-Transmission through other inanimate objects, like a utensil or razor, is highly unlikely but it may be best not to share lipsticks or glosses.
+To be extra cautious, it’s a good idea not to share towels and sex toys that make direct contact with anal and genital skin where sores are present, even though this would be an unlikely way to pass on the virus.
+Transmission through other inanimate objects, like a utensil or razor, is also highly unlikely, but it may be best not to share lipsticks or glosses.

 3. Herpes can be passed on even when there are no symptoms

-Herpes (both oral and genital) can be spread even when there are no symptoms or sores.
+As mentioned above, herpes (both oral and genital) can be spread even when there are no symptoms or sores.
 This is called asymptomatic shedding.
-Suppressive antiviral therapy significantly reduces asymptomatic shedding (and outbreaks).
-Valacyclovir taken daily can reduce risk of transmission to a partner by as much as 50%.
+There is a treatment option, referred to as suppressive antiviral therapy, that can significantly reduces asymptomatic shedding (and outbreaks).
+Valacyclovir taken daily can reduce the possibility of passing herpes to a partner by as much as 50%.
+Using condoms can also help, although herpes can be present on skin that isn’t covered by the condom.

 4. Herpes is manageable